avelka/blog/src/posts/handling-clean-svg-import.md

 ### preserveAspectRatio

 [MDN, preserveAspectRatio](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio)
 If you read the points above, you may have realised that it is possible that the ratio expressed by the `viewBox` is different from the one defined by the given `height` and `width` attributes. `preserveAspectRatio` let you define how the `viewBox` will fill the viewport (`height` and `width`, remember).
-It is kinf of the older brother of the css `object-fit` property: the syntax is a bit more rough and also let you manage the origin of scaling transformation applied.
+It is kind of the older brother of the css `object-fit` property: the syntax is a bit more rough and also let you manage the origin of scaling transformation applied.

 ```svg
 <svg preserveAspectRatio="<align> [<meetOrSlice>]">...</svg>